Edb83/penny-for-your-thoughts/README.md

 The text in the About page and beautiful photos used throughout this site were obtained from Penny Holland, with permission granted to use them.
 All other text was written by me and agreed with Penny.

-The Deployment section was copied from Richard Wells' README ([Source](https://github.com/D0nni387/Luxury-Door-Solutions/blob/master/README.md))
+The Deployment section was based on Richard Wells' README ([Source](https://github.com/D0nni387/Luxury-Door-Solutions/blob/master/README.md)).

 ### Acknowledgements